-1.3 Financial Sustainability - Build strong financial sustainability for now and future generations

-1.3.1 In all of Council's strategies, plans and decision making there will be a strong focus on financial sustainability.
+DP Strategy & OP Action Output measure Progress Annual Comments 1.3 Financial Sustainability - Bu uild strong financial sustainability y for now and futu re generations 1.3.1 In all of Council's strategies s, plans and decision making the re will be a strong focus on financial sustainability.
 Informed by the annual Audit Program, pursue business process reviews, and where appropriate, implement outcomes of the review.

-Business processes reviewed Ongoing and implemented where appropriate

-Business process reviews have commenced across the organisation in relation to activities such as:

-- Online forms

-- Septic tank inspections

-- Annual fire safety statements

-- Developer contributions

-- Asbestos

-- S149 Certificates

-DP Strategy and OP Action Output Measure Progress Annual Comments Review policy and procedures for development contributions plans and Voluntary Planning Agreements Policy and procedures reviewed Ongoing The Draft Vineyard Contribution Plan was completed and forwarded to the Independent Pricing and Regulatory Tribunal (IPART).
+Business processes reviewed and implemented where appropriate Ongoing Business process reviews have commenced across the organisation in relation to activities such as: - Online forms - Septic tank inspections - Annual fire safety statements - Developer contributions - Asbestos - S149 Certificates Review policy and procedures for development contributions plans and Voluntary Planning Agreements Policy and procedures reviewed Ongoing The Draft Vineyard Contribution Plan was completed and forwarded to the Independent Pricing and Regulatory Tribunal (IPART).
 IPART placed their initial contributions plan on exhibition in May 2019 and a second exhibition will be undertaken in October 2019.

-1.3.2 Meet the needs of the community now and into the future by managing Council's assets with a long-term focus.

-Collaborate through the Regional Strategic Alliance on a regional approach to asset management.
-Including the completion of condition audits on relevant asset categories.
-Complete condition audits on Ongoing relevant asset categories.

-Council has conducted programmed condition audits on footpaths, kerb and gutter, parks and buildings.
+1.3.2 Meet the needs of the comm nunity now and into the future by managing Counc cil's assets with a long-term focus.
+Collaborate through the Regional Strategic Alliance on a regional approach to asset management including the completion of condition audits on relevant asset categories.
+Complete condition audits on relevant asset categories.
+Ongoing Council has conducted programmed condition audits on footpaths, kerb and gutter, parks and buildings.
 This has involved physical inspection and assessment of 9,089 separate assets.
 Separate identification and assessment of 955 kerb access ramps was undertaken and these assets are now included in the asset register.
-Condition audits are used to prioritise resource allocation and maintain our assets effectively.
+Condition audits are used to prioritise resource allocation and maintain our assets effectively 1.3.3 Decisions relating to determ nining priorities will be made in tl he long term inter ests of the community.
+Implement Council's Fit for the Future Strategies in the development of the annual Operational Plan.
+Actions implemented in accordance with the Fit for the Future strategies.
+Completed All 20 Fit for the Future strategies are being implemented and on schedule to be completed by 30 June 2022.
+Examples include: - Establishing parameters for capital works investment with a clear priority on asset renewal to address infrastructure backlogs and upgrade of existing assets Projected savings through the adoption of new technology, on line service delivery platforms, and a review of opening hours.